2024 International Conference Agenda

 Moderator: Keisha Demps, Director of Partnerships, Centennial Campus, NC State University

-FROM TRADITIONAL RESEARCH PARK TO BLENDED KNOWLEDGE COMMUNITY: THE STORIES OF 3 PUBLIC LAND GRANT UNIVERSITIES
+FROM TRADITIONAL RESEARCH PARK TO BLENDED KNOWLEDGE COMMUNITY: THE STORIES OF 3 PUBLIC LAND GRANT UNIVERSITIES (The Ledger - Multi-Purpose Room)

 Innovation districts are the evolution and continuum of the research park model.
 Shared by three AURP member communities and their pertinent network professionals, learn how universities are advancing innovation ecosystems through regional partnerships and strategic programming, leading to startups and corporate collaborations.
 Colleagues representing collaborations and experiences with Michigan State University Research Foundation, Purdue University Research Foundation, and the University of Wisconsin-Madison/University Research Park, explore unique approaches to economic development and innovation to enhance global competitiveness, especially in underserved areas, bolstering industry partnerships to impact job creation while considering real estate strategies to foster innovation in support your university’s mission through optimized land use and revenue generation.